Boost Your Startup's Social Media Marketing with 10 Expert Tips

 #Hashtags# are an effective way to increase the visibility of your social media posts.
 They help users find relevant content and can also help your startup reach a wider audience.
 For example, if your startup hosts an event, you can use event-specific hashtags to attract attendees.

 People are creatures of habit.
-They have comfortable routines, and they get cranky when those routines are disrupted.
+They have comfortable routines and get cranky when those routines are disrupted.
 What happened the last time someone interrupted you before you finished your coffee and checking email when you got to your desk?
 See what we mean?

 So for your blog posts, for example, if you want to increase readership and grow devoted followers who devour each new post, not to mention share them with coworkers, you need to post at the same time, on the same day, every week.
 That way, your post can become part of their ritual.